rat10/nng/querying.md

 # Querying

-See an [example walk through with a synthetic use case](syntheticQueries.md) and teh accompanying [shell script](tests/syntheticQueries.sh).
+See an [example walk through with a synthetic use case](syntheticQueries.md) and the accompanying [shell script](tests/syntheticQueries.sh).

 <!--